-What is the MITRE ATT&CK Framework for ICS?
+What Is MITRE ATT&CK for ICS?

 The MITRE ATT&CK® Framework for Industrial Control Systems (ICS) threat modeling classifies malicious cybersecurity events against an operational technology (OT) environment.
 Its ontology categorizes each event as a specific tactic and maps each tactic into one or more higher level technique categories.

 At its heart, the community-sourced framework is designed to describe the course of action an adversary might follow, and create a knowledge base of threat actor behaviors.
 Security teams can then use this information to enhance their organization’s security strategies and policies.

 The elements of the MITRE ATT&CK Framework for ICS reflect the distinctiveness of a physical operational environment.
 The focus is on operational technology, which includes devices like PLCs, actuators, sensors, and so on.
 These assets include valves and motors, and power lines and water treatment plants, all of which have strict safety and availability requirements.

 The framework provides explicit classification for the effect an attack might have on OT assets.
 It consists of 11 categories of techniques that make up the entire attack chain.
 These categories are:

 |Initial Access||This category refers to actions that provide an initial foothold into the infrastructure.|

 |Execution||This category refers to attempts by the adversary to run malicious code.|

 |Persistence||This category refers to actions attackers use to maintain a foothold in an ICS environment.|